ICE train at Berlin Hbf

 Back to top

-Option 1, Hamburg to Lyon, Avignon or Marseille in a day with one easy change in Frankfurt - no need to cross Paris!
+Option 1, Hamburg to Lyon, Avignon or Marseille in a day with one easy change in Mannheim or Frankfurt - no need to cross Paris!

 Frankfurt to Marseille TGV